Dear Waitsfield and Fayston Families,

 Please feel free to contact me with any questions or concerns.

-Have a great start to Spring and thank you so much for all of your continued support.
+Have a wonderful May, and thank you so much for all of your continued support.

 Check out our video showing all the building action!